 - Consignors and bidders undertake to cooperate in the unequivocal determination of their identity by Auktionshaus Plückbaum GmbH.
 For natural persons, this can be done by presenting a copy of a valid official passport or identity card.
 Partnerships and corporations legitimize themselves in addition to the photo ID of the authorized representative or agent by submitting an extract from the commercial register.
 If a bidder bids for a third party, the bidder is obliged to identify himself to the auction house and to provide proof of identity of the third party and a valid power of attorney.
 If the latter documents are not available to the auction house no later than 24 hours before the start of the auction, a purchase contract will be concluded with the bidder in person.
 If the bidder refuses to cooperate with the unequivocal identification, the auction house reserves the right to withdraw from the purchase contract.

 - By placing a bid, the bidder recognizes the present Terms of Business and Conditions of Sale.
-The present Terms of Business and Conditions of Sale shall apply mutatis mutandis also to any direct, private sales.
+The present Terms of Business and Conditions of Sale shall apply mutatis mutandis also to any direct, private sales or after sales.
 Should one or several of their provisions be invalid, as a whole or in part, this shall not affect the validity of the remaining provisions.
 The Auction House is neither obligated, nor is it willing, to participate in dispute resolution proceedings before a consumer arbitration board (Verbraucherschlichtungsstelle).

 Annex: Instructions on Withdrawal